 The four short pieces selected by PNB director Peter Boal for this program are: A Million Kisses to my Skin (Bach/David Dawson), Rassemblement (Toto Bissainthe/Nacho Duato), Before After (Marc Van Roon/Annabelle Lopez Ochoa), and Debonair, a world premiere choreographed by Justin Peck to George Antheil's Serenade for String Orchestra No. 1. $30-$177.

 Three pieces from the influential American choreographer whose work has been compared by former Village Voice critic Deborah Jowitt to the "elusive poetry of the mundane" by writers such as John Ashbery.
 Performed throughout the course of a weekend, Thurs and Friday feature BLEED, and Saturday will bring us poem and Secret Mary. $23-$25.

 This weeklong string of events includes conversations, classes, readings, dinners, and performances of pieces entitled BLEED, Sister, poem, and Secret Mary.
 Curated by choreographer O'Connor and Velocity Dance Center's Tonya Lockyer, this is a coproduction of Velocity and On the Boards, which will both serve as venues for various events throughout the week. $12.

 The Can Can Castaways, as we've often said in The Stranger, are like a gateway drug for modern dance.
-People show up at the subterranean, red-lit bar, order a few drinks, expect to see some hardbodies dancing—and they get that.
-But what they also get is the expert choreography by Rainbow Fletcher and her team of dancers and designers (often the dan... more » $10-$45.
+People show up at the subterranean, red-lit bar, order a few drinks, and expect to see some hardbodies dancing—they get that.
+But what they also get is an imaginative team of dancers and designers (often the dancers are the designers), who create dreamscapes from the Moulin Rouge to a bondage club in Tokyo. $10-$45.